 Come winter people seem to think that all the delicious, fresh flavours have gone along with summer – but they couldn’t be more wrong.
 There is so much in-season produce that can be used to create healthy, tasty and nutritious meals and not only the stews and roasts associated with the cold weather.

-Apples, Beetroot, Brussels Sprouts, Carrots, Celeriac, Celery, Chestnuts, Chicory, Cranberries, Jerusalem Artichokes, Kale, Leeks, Mushrooms, Onions, Parsnips, Pears, Potatoes, Pumpkin, Red Cabbage, Swede, Swiss Chard, Turnips, Watercress, Winter Squash
+Apples, Beetroot, Brussels Sprouts, Cabbage, Carrots, Celeriac, Celery, Chicory, Jerusalem Artichokes, Kale, Leeks, Mushrooms, Onions, Parsnips, Pears, Spring Greens, Spring Onions, Squash, Swedes, Turnips

 Vegetable of the season?
 British Organic Carrots